 Photo.1 shows prototype machine model.
 The height is 0.25 m; the left/right width is 0.6 m; the front/back length is 0.5 m; and the total weight is 24 kg.
 Passive wheels were equipped on the tips of each TITAN VIII leg and also installed small actuators for the ankle change.
 The additional weight is only 7% of TITAN VIII.
 The camber angle of passive wheel against the ground is always kept 90[deg] by parallel link mechanism using wire and pulley.

-Fig.1 indicates Straightforward propulsion in the wheel mode.
+Photo.1 indicates straightforward propulsion in the wheeled mode.
 Fig.2 shows an example of the leg trajectory to maximize the constant velocity.
-Both right and left legs are moved symmetrically to cancel the lateral reaction force.
-It was demonstrated by experiments that wheeled locomotion can generate the velocity of 0.8 m/s over twice as large as the walking speed.
-(Photo.3)
+Both right and left legs are moved symmetrically to cancel the lateral reaction forces.
+It was demonstrated by experiments that wheeled locomotion could generate the velocity of 2.2 m/s over ten times higher than the maximum walking speed.
+Its energy efficiency of locomotion was also improved 8 times higher than walking.

 Photo.1 Wheeled locomotion and trajectory